Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before you write a single line of code,  sketch out your solution on a napkin (or a whiteboard, if you're feeling fancy).
-Trust me, debugging a napkin is *way* easier than debugging 500 lines of code fueled by caffeine and despair.
-Think of it as preemptive code therapy.
+- **"Comment your code like you're explaining it to your future, grumpy self.
+Future you will thank you (and possibly buy you coffee).
+Trust me, grumpy future you is *not* known for its patience."**

 ---

-### 📅 Last Updated: 2024-12-08 20:09
+### 📅 Last Updated: 2024-12-09 00:51

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!